This is not the end. It is not even the beginning of the end. But it is, perhaps, the end of the beginning.

 The Historical Crucible: A World at War

 However, the tide was just beginning to turn.
 Just days before Churchill’s speech, the British Eighth Army, under General Bernard Montgomery, achieved a decisive victory.
 They defeated Rommel’s Afrika Korps at the Second Battle of El Alamein in Egypt.
 This was a monumental achievement.
-In fact, it was the first major land victory for the Allies against the Axis forces.
-It marked a crucial turning point in the North African campaign and the war itself.
+In fact, it marked the first major land victory for the Allies against the Axis forces.
+It represented a crucial turning point in the North African campaign and the war itself.

 Dissecting a Masterpiece of Rhetoric